NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Discussion

 The ionizing photon production rate depends on the properties of massive stars, their evolution, and the IMF.
 We estimate the ionizing photon production rate $Q$ following \citet{Leitherer1995} and assuming an ionizing photon escape fraction of zero:

-where the $L(\mathrm{H}\alpha)$ is the dust-corrected \ha\ luminosity in units of erg~s$^{-1}$.
-We also adopt the ionizing production efficiency $\xi_{ion}$ defined as the ionizing photon production rate per unit UV luminosity, as follows:
+where the $L(\mathrm{H}\alpha)$ is the dust-corrected \ha\ luminosity in units of erg~s$^{-1}$. {$L(\mathrm{H}\beta)$ is converted to $L(\mathrm{H}\alpha)$ assuming the intrinsic ratio of \ha/\hb\ $=2.86$ (as we discussed in Section \ref{sec:disc-o32}, this may not be valid for all galaxies in our sample. } We also adopt the ionizing production efficiency $\xi_{ion}$ defined as the ionizing photon production rate per unit UV luminosity, as follows:

 where $L(\mathrm{UV})$ is the intrinsic UV luminosity at rest-frame 1500~\AA.
 We adopt the rest-frame FUV luminosity from \cigale\ SED fits for each galaxy in our sample and convert it to intrinsic UV luminosity by correcting the dust with \ebvs\ from SED fitting and following the \citet{Calzetti2000} law (see more details in Section~\ref{sec:dustcorr}).